-- While continuing to simmer the soup, add the chili, garlic, lime juice, plus 2 Tbsp. of the fish sauce.
+While continuing to simmer the soup, add the chili, garlic, lime juice, plus 2 tablespoons of the fish sauce.
 Stir well.

 Turn heat down to a minimum and add the coconut milk (add up to 1/3 cup for a creamier soup).
 Stir to incorporate.

-- Taste-test the soup, adding more fish sauce until desired flavor/saltiness is reached (how much you will need depends on how salty your stock is).
+Taste test the soup, adding more fish sauce until desired flavor/saltiness is reached (how much you will need depends on how salty your stock is).
 If it tastes too salty, add another squeeze or two of lime juice.
 Add more chili if not spicy enough, or more coconut milk if the soup is too spicy.
-If the soup is a little too sour for your taste, add 1-2 tsp. sugar (to balance out the lime juice).
+If the soup is a little too sour for your taste, add 1 to 2 teaspoons sugar (to balance out the lime juice).

-- To serve, place a generous mound of noodles in each bowl, then top with the hot soup.
+To serve, place a generous mound of noodles in each bowl, then top with the hot soup.
 Finish with a final sprinkling of pepper and fresh coriander.
 If desired, serve with Thai chili sauce, either store-bought or a homemade Nam Prik Pao Chili Sauce (homemade recipe) to give your soup an extra kick of spicy flavor.
-Enjoy!